rancher/rio/README.md

 unique.
 This means a stack creates a scope for service discovery.
 Under the hood a stack will use a Kubernetes namespace.

-### Workspace
+### Project

-A workspace is a collection of stacks, and other resources such as secrets.
-The `rio` command line runs commands within a single workspace.
-Using `rio --workspace WORKSPACE` you can point to a different workspace.
-Stack names are unique within a workspace only.
-As the permissions model of Rio matures the workspace will be the primary unit that is used for collaboration.
-Users are invited to and given access to workspaces.
+A project is a collection of stacks, and other resources such as secrets.
+The `rio` command line runs commands within a single project.
+Using `rio --project PROJECT` you can point to a different project.
+Stack names are unique within a project only.
+As the permissions model of Rio matures the project will be the primary unit that is used for collaboration.
+Users are invited to and given access to projects.

 ### Service Mesh